PerziThomas/DA_Perzi_Ambrosch/source/1_Introduction.md

 	\label{fig1_3}
 \end{figure}

-Use cases for _Geofence functions_ consist of all remaining functions that are directly related to geofences, but are not covered by the previous categories.
+Use cases for _Geofence functions_ (figure 1.4) consist of all remaining functions that are directly related to geofences, but are not covered by the previous categories.
 This includes view, edit and delete operations as well as the geofence edit history and visibility features.

 \begin{figure}[H]
 	\centering